 San Diego Zoo, USA

 The most famous zoo in the world is thought to be San Diego Zoo.
 It was founded in 1916 and houses over 3,500 animals, featuring 650 different species.
 It has frequently received awards as one of the world’s best zoos.
-Located in Balboa Park it was one of the first zoos to feature open-air exhibits where there were no cages.
+Located in Balboa Park, it was one of the first zoos to feature open-air exhibits where there were no cages.
+No wonder so many people to go Tripster to grab their tickets, with so much on offer at this location.

 The zoo is famed for its conservation efforts and endangered species breeding programs.
 Their department of Conservation and Research for Endangered Species will, for instance, research giant pandas, clouded leopards, tree kangaroos, meerkats, Tasmanian devils, and gavials.
 Gavials, in case you are wondering, are a type of Asian crocodile that is distinguishable by its long, thin snout.